Taking brain breaks can make homework less frustrating for kids with learning and thinking differences.

 Learn more about brain break activities and what might work for your child.

-A brain break is just what it sounds like—a break from whatever kids are focusing on.
+A brain break is just what it sounds like — a break from whatever kids are focusing on.
 Short brain breaks during work time have been shown to have real benefits.
 They reduce stress and frustration and increase attention and productivity.

 The key is to take them before fatigue, distraction or lack of focus set in.
 For grade-schoolers, that’s typically after 10 to 15 minutes of work.
 At that point, they may need a three- to five-minute break.
-Middle- and high-schoolers can work for longer—up to 20 to 30 minutes before a break.
+Middle- and high-schoolers can work for longer — up to 20 to 30 minutes before a break.

 The goal of brain breaks for kids is to help their brains shift focus.
 Sometimes that means getting up and moving, especially if your child has been sitting for a while.
 Exercise increases blood flow to the brain, which helps with focus and staying alert.
 It also reduces

-stress and anxiety, making it easier to focus on important tasks.
+, making it easier to focus on important tasks.

 Research has also shown that kids learn more quickly after they’ve exercised.
 In one study, kids were 20 percent faster at learning vocabulary words after they’d exercised than when they hadn’t.